Intersection configurations in free and free times free-abelian groups: Introduction

-Throughout the paper we write $H \leqfg G$ and $H \leqfi G$ to express that $H$ is a subgroup of $G$ which is finitely generated, and of finite index, respectively.
+Throughout the paper we write $H \leqslant G$ (\resp $H\leqfg G$ and $H\leqfi G$) to express that $H$ is a subgroup (\resp a finitely generated subgroup, and a finite index subgroup) of $G$, reserving the symbol $\leq$ for inequalities among real numbers.
+We use the abbreviations `f.g.' to mean `finitely generated' and `non-f.g.' to mean `non-(finitely generated)'; and we refer to the difference between finite generability and non-(finite generabilty) of a subgroup as the \defin{character} of the subgroup.

+Finally, the symbol $\infty$ denotes the \emph{countable} infinity (\ie $\infty =\aleph_0$), and we denote by $\ZZ^{\infty}$ the \emph{direct sum} of countably many copies of $\ZZ$, \ie $\ZZ^{\infty}=\bigoplus_{n\geq 1} \ZZ$ (where elements always have finite support).
 More specific notation and terminology are set forth in the corresponding sections.